How to Split Bills as a Couple

 One person pays the bills

-Depending on your living and earning arrangements, it might make sense for one person to pay all of the bills.
+Depending on your living and earning arrangements, it might make sense for one person to pay all the bills.
+Splitting bills based on income doesn’t work for everyone.
 Perhaps you and your partner have decided that one of you is responsible for working while the other is responsible for managing the house and looking after your child.
+In that case, if one person makes significantly more money, there’s probably no need to do the sums to work out how to calculate bills based on income.
+If this is the case, it makes sense for the person responsible for working to pay all of the bills.

-Try apps for couples
+Try apps for expense splitting

-As most people manage their finances on their smartphones via internet banking, it makes sense to use apps to improve how you split your expenses with your partner.
+As most people manage their finances on their smartphones and via internet banking, it makes sense to use apps to find smart ways to split expenses with your partner.
+There are several apps that will help you divide bills with your partner, including HyperJar.

-HyperJar is a perfect app for couples, as it makes saving money so much easier, as well as splitting payments and managing income.
-You can also set various payment controls and earn rewards using HyperJar, which helps improve your overall budgeting and lets you save money in different ways.
+You can also set various payment controls and earn rewards using HyperJar, which helps improve your overall budgeting and save money in different ways for everything from groceries and travel to major appliances like a washing machine.

 Communicate